mccloskeybr/related_files.nvim/README.md

 ## Functions

 `related_files.nvim` exposes a single function: `require('related_files').open()`.
-This will collect all configured related files for the current file and populate then in a location list associated with the current buffer.
+This will collect all configured related files for the current file and populate them in a location list associated with the current buffer.

 There is no default keybind.
-I recommend placing this under `<Leader>r`.
+I recommend configuring `<Leader>r`.